-Petrolatum when poorly refined may be contaminated with polycyclic aromatic hydrocarbons (PAHs), a strong human carcinogen linked to various cancers.
+Petrolatum, when poorly refined, may be contaminated with polycyclic aromatic hydrocarbons (PAHs), a human carcinogen with a link to various cancers.
 Also, due to crude oil being non-renewable energy, it is best to avoid its usage.

 How to spot?
 Petrolatum, Petroleum jelly, mineral oil, liquid paraffin, paraffin wax.

 Alternatives: Use cold-pressed oils, shea butter or cocoa butter for dry skin or hair and organic beeswax to seal moisture in lip balms.

 Talcum powder is a common ingredient seen in foundation, powder-based makeup, lipsticks, and baby powders.
 It has oil absorption properties, provides a smooth texture, and is an anti-caking agent too.

 Talc is often contaminated with asbestos, a human carcinogen.
 Inhaling talc may cause respiratory distress in babies and adults.

 How to spot?
 Talcum powder, cosmetic talc, French chalk